-But here's the truth-you will never taste one of his egg sandwiches or hear his laughter.
-You can't know what it's like to settle into the nook of his chest when you're crying.
+But here's the truth-you will never smell his cigars or hear his laughter.
+You can't know what it's like to settle into the nook of his chest when you're crying or smell the old leather seats in the 1957 MGA we restored together.
 You can listen to me tell you everything you need to know in order to sketch an image, but you would never be able to paint it with all the nuances of color and shade.

-When I think of my dad, I don't recall facts-those are available to everyone.
+When I think of my dad, I don't recall facts; those are available to everyone.
 What no one else will ever know is the way it felt to be loved by him for forty-three years.
 It's the colors that make the art mine.